-Alongside the main helpline was a separate Women’s line, and a ‘TV/TS’ line for transvestites and transexuals.
+Alongside the main helpline was a separate Women’s line, and a ‘TV/TS’ line for 'transvestites' and 'transexuals'.

 In addition to the helpline, Friend Mersey provided face-to-face counselling sessions and facilitated support groups for general socialising and cafe meetups - often at their centre at 14 Colquitt Street and a local cafe called Scarletts.

 Volunteers and users of Friend in the documentary Pink: Past and Present (2012) remark on the legacy of one specific volunteer, Barbra Branton, who was one of the first women to operate phones at the charity.
 Barbra was a pioneering activist who helped set up other groups around the country, as well as founding the Merseyside Gay Women’s Group and the Gay Teachers Group.
-Today, 36 Bolton Street remains the site of GYRO - a service providing LGBTQ+ youth groups for children & young people who may be exploring sexuality and/or gender identity.